Alejandra del Moral: Political career

-From the start, stood out as a militant dynamic, supportive and committed; characteristics that led to occupy important responsibilities within the PRI since 1999, among which are: Technical Secretary of the Political Council Municipal Representative on route campaign for Governor Enrique Peña Nieto, candidate for Congress District 43 of Cuautitlan Izcalli Local, state leader in the State of Mexico and Young Women's National Policy Advisor.
+From the beginning of her career, del Moral Vela stood out as militant, dynamic, supportive and committed, and it was these characteristics which led to her occupying various roles within the PRI since she joined in 1999, including: Technical Secretary of the Political Council Municipal Representative on route campaign for Governor Enrique Peña Nieto, candidate for Congress District 43 of Cuautitlan Izcalli Local, state leader in the State of Mexico and Young Women's National Policy Advisor.

-During the administration of Governor Enrique Peña Nieto and the State of Mexico, was Director of International Relations of the state government.
+During the administration of Governor Enrique Peña Nieto and the State of Mexico, del Moral Vela was Director of International Relations of the state government.

-In 2009, obtained the PRI candidacy for municipal president of Cuautitlan Izcalli; achieving public support in the polls and recovered for the PRI mayor after 12 years, thus became the youngest Municipal President of the country and first woman to hold that office in the town and the first mayor native of Cuautitlan Izcalli.
+In 2009, she obtained the PRI candidacy for municipal president of Cuautitlan Izcalli.
+She achieved public support in the polls and won the PRI its first mayoral seat in 12 years.

+Del Moral Vela was the youngest Municipal President (also called a mayor) of the country, the first mayor native to Cuautitlan Izcalli, and the first woman to hold the mayoral office in the town.

 Municipal President 2009-2012

-From the beginning, the government was able to get ahead of a debt inherited from past administrations, which reached 2 billion dollars and jeopardized the operation of the council.
-After debugging resources, met the improvement of public services such as lighting, street paving, garbage collection, the recovery of public spaces such as parks and gardens, among others.
+From the beginning of her term, del Moral Vela's government was able to get ahead of a debt inherited from past administrations, which reached 2 billion dollars and jeopardized the operation of the council.
+There were many achievements of government throughout her mayoral term, including: an improvement of public services in the municipality such as lighting, street paving, garbage collection, and the recovery of public spaces such as parks and gardens;

-Also launched the first generation of social programs to 100 percent municipal resources, among which the delivery of school, student scholarships, and loans to support women entrepreneurs.
-We also walked the "A Work or School Action", to dignify all basic education schools in the municipality, also managed to manage the installation of the UAEM campus, which today serves hundreds of young izcallenses in 4 degrees, among other achievements of government.
+launching the first generation of social programs from 100 percent municipal resources, including the delivery of student scholarships and loans to support women entrepreneurs; and managing the installation of the UAEM campus, which today serves hundreds of young izcallenses.

 Candidacy for County Council VII of the Federal District

-On February 7, 2012 she visited the headquarters of the PRI state to deliver the documents and receiving evidence credited as the PRI's candidate.
-Then get the record for most as Candidate Cuautitlan Izcalli District VII.
+On February 7, 2012, del Moral Vela visited the headquarters of the PRI in order to deliver the documents and receive evidence crediting her as the PRI's candidate.
+She achieved the record for most votes as Candidate Cuautitlan Izcalli District VII.